Hyperbolic extensions of free groups: Stability for --progressing quasigeodesics

 Since $\pi(\rho')$ is an unparameterized $K_f$--quasigeodesic, any geodesic $[C,A']$ in $\F$ joining $C$ and $A'$ contains a point $Q_0$ with $d_{\F}(Q',Q_0) \le R_0$, where $R_0 = R_0(\delta,K_f)$ is the constant from \Cref{prop:general_stability_for_quasis}.
 Hence, $d_{\F}(Q_0, \hat{C}) \le B_1 + R_0$.
 Since, no factor on $\pi(\gamma)$ is closer to $C$ than $A'$, we must have $d_{\F}(Q_0, A') \le B_1 + R_0$.
 Hence, we conclude that $d_{\F}(A',\hat{C}) \le 2(B_1+R_0)$.
 Thus the lemma holds with $D_1 = 2(B_1+ R_0)$. \end{proof}

 The proof of \Cref{prop: geos_fellow_travel} with take the rest of the section and require several lemmas.
-In fact, we first prove the theorem in the special case that $\rho$ is an standard geodesic (\Cref{prop: folding_paths_fellow_travel}) and complete the general proof in \Cref{sec:BF_projs_morse}.
+In fact, we first prove the theorem in the special case that $\rho$ is a standard geodesic (\Cref{prop: folding_paths_fellow_travel}) and complete the general proof in \Cref{sec:BF_projs_morse}.
 We note that only the special case is needed for the proof of our main result.

-First, quasigeodesics that make definite progress in the factor graph cannot become arbitrarily thin.
+First, we observe that quasigeodesics that make definite progress in the factor graph cannot become arbitrarily thin.

 \begin{lemma} Let $\gamma\colon \I \to \os$ be a $K$--quasigeodesic whose projection $\pi \circ \gamma\colon\I \to \fc$ is also a $K$--quasigeodesic.
 Then there is an $\epsilon >0$ depending only on $K$ so that $\gamma(i) \in \os_{\epsilon}$ for all $i\in \I$ with $i+K(K+11)\in \I$.